Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 in sender's buffer.
 Thus the sender notifies the receiver that it must not wait for retransmission of this message.
-Note the Message Drop Request is not sent if sender decides to drop a message according to the TL Packet Drop mechanism, as in this case the receiver is expected to drop it anyway due to the same mechanism.
+Note the Message Drop Request is not sent if sender decides to drop a message according to the Too Late Packet Drop mechanism ({{too-late-packet-drop}}), as in this case the receiver is expected to drop it anyway due to the same mechanism.

 ~~~
  0                   1                   2                   3